-Our designers see the causes of design drawbacks in the unclear specification, as well as in the absence of “course correction” – regular communication with the designer about changes in the project.
-Therefore, it is important not only to agree on a design specification and make sure that both parties are on the same page, but also to keep constant contact with the designer.
+Our designers attribute design flaws to vague specifications and the lack of “course correction” – regular communication with the designer about changes in the project.
+Therefore, it is crucial to not only establish a clear design specification and ensure alignment between both parties, but also to maintain constant communication with the designer.

-Evgenia: Most often, errors occur when a clear technical specification was not initially set, then in the process of work there are improvements like “Add a button here, but no, it’s better to remove it, no, it’s better to add … and so on”
+Jane: Frequently, mistakes arise when a clear technical specification is not established from the outset, leading to a series of ongoing adjustments during the work process, such as “Add a button here, no, it’s better to remove it, wait, actually it’s better to add…” and so on.

 What should the client pay attention to when accepting work?